-South Crete is home to spectacular beaches that it would be a pity to miss just because the bus routes only reach a limited range of coastal villages.
-Since relying on tour companies or private transfer can prove very onerous for those eager to truly explore, there’s no better solution than renting a car to check some worthy off-the-beaten-path destinations.
+South Crete is home to spectacular beaches that would be a pity to miss just because the bus routes only reach a limited range of coastal villages.
+Since relying on tour companies or private transfers can prove very onerous for those eager to explore truly, there’s no better solution than renting a car to check some worthy off-the-beaten-path destinations.

 With your own car, you’ll be able to forget about busy bus stations, strict timetables, and schedules that will take you away from any given beach just when it’s time to enjoy the best sunset ever.

 Despite the common belief that driving in Greece can be chaotic or overwhelming, there’s nothing much to worry about getting yourself behind the wheel in the country.
 Nothing more than you would do when driving anywhere else in the world.
 There are just a few unwritten rules you must always keep in mind and use some common sense.